fortuneiyoha/Manage/README.md

 ## Overview

-### The challenge
+### Features

-Users should be able to:
+Users can:

-- View the optimal layout for the site depending on their device's screen size
+- 📱 **Enjoy a Responsive Layout:** View the optimal site layout tailored to their device's screen size.
-- See hover states for all interactive elements on the page
+- 🎨 **Interactive Hover States:** See stylish hover effects on all interactive elements.
-- See all testimonials in a horizontal slider
+- 🎠 **Horizontal Slider:** Browse through all testimonials in a smooth, horizontal slider.
-- Receive an error message when the newsletter sign up `form` is submitted if:
+- ⚠️ **Error Handling for Newsletter Signup:** Receive clear error messages if:
-  - The `input` field is empty
+  - ✏️ The `input` field is empty
-  - The email address is not formatted correctly
+  - 📧 The email address is incorrectly formatted

 ### Screenshot